jrpotter/notebook/notes/proofs/index.md

 %%ANKI
 Basic
 Generally speaking, what should the first statement of a direct proof be?
-Back: A hypothesis, if one exists.
+Back: Assumption of a hypothesis, if one exists.
 Reference: Patrick Keef and David Guichard, “An Introduction to Higher Mathematics,” n.d.
 <!--ID: 1721824073062-->
 END%%